 With sharp criticism for writing about the Steens deer hunt, four years ago, I have chosen to keep this post up and ask for your comments to help some critics understand hunting, and hunting in a grand place, that belongs to ALL of us!
 Thanks you!

-Oh what a place.
-Many of us in Oregon know of the Steens Mountain, not just because it's America's tallest-of-it's-kind fault-scarp mountain.
+Oh, what a place.
+Many of us in Oregon know of the Steens Mountain.
+Not because it's America's tallest-of-it's-kind, fault-scarp mountain.
 Or, be it for the long ice-age glacier-carved canyons charged with the largest aspen groves in the state.

 But no, it's the famed Mule Deer.
-The reputation for the biggest bucks in the state has faded some over the last ten years; somewhat due to the ubiquitous decline of Mule Deer throughout the west.
+The reputation for the biggest bucks in the state has faded some over the last ten years; maybe twenty-some years, somewhat due to the ubiquitous decline of Mule Deer throughout the west.

 There are varying reasons why, but like most of us here in Oregon, we know that predation is very real since Oregon's Measure 18 virtually eliminated hound hunting for Cougars.

-Locals have reported that a Government trapper has taken 50-60 cougars off the mountain.
+Locals have reported that a Government trapper had taken 50-60 cougars off the mountain, by 2010.

 Many states report herds in decline from the highs in the 1970's, or even the peak of the 1950's, by as much as 70%.
 I remember herds taking a hit in the bad winter of '92-'93, all across the Intermountain west.

 While there are many variables regionally to explain the drop in mule deer numbers, my take is these three things in Oregon: Predation (this includes poachers), Cars, and loss of habitat.